Anas-Allouch/Sequential-Gearbox-Design/README.md

 - Detailed technical drawings in AutoCAD.

 ## Key Results
-- Target safety factor of 1.5 on shafts.
+- Target safety factor of 1.5 for shafts.
 - Target safety factor of ~1.1-1.3 for gears.

 ## Tools Used